dashnetics/documentation/docs/manuals/advanced/import-data/importing-companies.md

 Therefore, leaving a "Primary Contact" in your Company import is unnecessary duplication of your information.

 </details>
 <p></p>

-If you have any questions or require assistance with preparing your data, please [contact our Customer Service Team](tel: +61294999544).
+If you have any questions or require assistance with preparing your data, please <a href="tel:+61294999544">contact Customer Service</a>.

 Upload your file
 ----------------